rRayzer/Twitter-API/README.md

 # Twitter-API

-Post and delete tweets to a Twitter API created in Django REST Framework.
+Post and delete tweets to a Twitter API created in Django REST Framework using AJAX methods.
+All scripts can be found in twitterapi directory, twitterapi_scripts.js

 ## Installation